y1yang0/yarrow/README.md

 -XX:CompileCommand=compileonly,*SumTest.sum
 ```
 Yarrow would output its internal intermediate representation.
 Furthermore, yarrow can
-dump IR to `*.dot` file which can be used by [graphviz](http://www.graphviz.org/), this
+dump IR to `*.dot` files which can be used by [graphviz](http://www.graphviz.org/), this
-facilitates knowing what happens inside optimizing compiler.
+facilitates knowing what happens inside the optimizing compiler.
-The following firgure shows the frist step compiler does, it finds leader instructions which
+The following figure shows the first step of compilation process, it finds leader instructions which
 can split control flow and builds the complete control flow graph

 ![](doc/SumTest_sum_phase1.png)